m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 In isolation, this works brilliantly.
 But if only some of the party does it then you have a serious balance issue - so either you find a bunch of different but more or less equal races for everyone to play, and spin a ridiculous story for how they got together, or 3/4 of the party spends the first few levels hiding behind the one character who's three times as tough as them, because the power curve in D&D is very steep[1].
 Neither option is particularly fun.

-Fortunately, the solution to this one
+Fortunately, the solution to this one is easy and common: start at a level where you can make interesting characters, say level 5.
+Require anyone picking a nonhuman race to choose one whose level adjustment is <= this level, so that you can

 * The system only really works for fantasy settings